Korijn/keycmd/README.md

 ln -s $pathToKeycmd $HOME/.local/bin/keycmd
 ```

 Explanation: a virtual environment is created just so that keycmd can be installed independently.
 Then an empty folder `~/.local/bin` is created and added to the `PATH` environment variable.
 Finally, a symlink is created to add the `keycmd` binary to the folder, making it available globally, regardless of what pyenv is trying to do with its fancy shims.
-Now you can use keycmd anywhere! 🚀
+Now you can use keycmd anywhere! 😎

+For the sharp observer: Yes, you're right, this is the exact same approach poetry takes to install itself globally and make itself available on `PATH` without disturbing pyenv. 🧠

 ## Usage